oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 For some services, representations created from different node templates must remain matched up in pairs.
-For example, let’s extend the SD-WAN service above with a third node template that represents a virtual PE router that must be used at each site to establish VPN connections over an underlay.
+For example, let’s extend the SD-WAN service above with a third node template that represents a virtual PE router that must be used at each site.
 Let’s assume that Site nodes establish a HostedOn relationship to the vPE nodes.
 The extended service topology is shown in the following figure:
 ```mermaid